 Heating, Ventilation, and Air Conditioning

-Lied Lodge’s unique biomass system uses wood chips made from pallets to heat and cool the hotel.
-No CFCs are used for air conditioning.
+Lied Lodge’s unique biomass system uses wood chips to help heat and cool the hotel.
 Guests may tour the Fuelwood Energy Plant adjacent to Lied Lodge for an up-close look at how the system works.

 Locally Grown Food

-Fruits, cider, herbs, and a variety of vegetables grown on Arbor Day Farm are incorporated into menu items in Lied Lodge’s Timber Dining Room, providing the freshest options for our guests and greatly reducing the miles traveled by our food items.
+Apples, cider, herbs, and a variety of vegetables grown on Arbor Day Farm are incorporated into menu items at Timbers, providing the freshest options for our guests and greatly reducing the miles traveled by our food items.
 Other items like meat, cheese, and seasonal produce are sourced locally whenever possible.

 Recycled or environmentally preferred office supplies are purchased whenever possible.
 Our copy machines are stocked with recycled copy paper containing a minimum of 35% post-consumer content.

 We are proud to offer a Toyota Prius as one of the forms of transportation we use to shuttle guests and transport employees.

 Risers and podiums in Lied Lodge’s conference rooms are made from a unique building material, Environ.
 This non-toxic product is made from a mixture of recycled newspapers and soy flour.
 The conference table pads are made from Rhinolin®, a patented, completely biodegradable product made from all-natural materials.
 Conference attendees have the option of leaving their name badges behind for reuse or recycling.
 Whenever possible, water and food service items are served from reusable dishes instead of disposable alternatives.